Rita Motta

 Rita is professionally fluent in English and Spanish, and conversational in French.
 She offers child, adolescent, parent, family, and adult (individual) counselling in English and Spanish.

-Child therapist Rita Motta helps kids navigate tricky feelings, like anxiety or envy, in gentle, fun-filled play therapy sessions
+Child therapist Rita Motta helps kids navigate big feelings in gentle, fun-filled play therapy sessions